 You can’t have a business without a business name, right?
 Some entrepreneurs come to the journey with a name already in their minds.
 Others still need to suss out the perfect choice.
-If you’re in the latter category, break out the white board and markers.
+If you’re in the latter category, break out the whiteboard and markers.
 Write words from your industry, Hawaii itself, your name, and the products you’ll provide.
 Now take a look at what you’ve written and see if any combinations can be made that are understandable, memorable, and unique.

 Did a few jump out?
 Great!
 Now check to see if any are already registered at Hawaii Business Express.
-You don’t want to get sued by someone already using the name, or lose customers to someone else operating under the same name.
+You don’t want to get sued by someone already using the name or lose customers to someone else operating under the same name.

-If the name isn’t registered in Hawaii, move on to checking its status online.
+If the name isn’t registered in Hawaii, move on to check its status online.
 Is a website address with your desired business name available?
 If so, register the domain so no one else can snatch it up.
 Are the corresponding social media handles already in use?
 Don’t panic if they are.
 Perhaps you can come up with another iteration of the name and use that consistently across social media.

 If you’ll do business under a different name for marketing or other purposes, look into creating a “doing business as” or DBA name with the state.
 Unlike other states, registering a DBA is optional in Hawaii, though doing so can help dissuade others from using the name.
-In Hawaii, ownership of a DBA, which is referred to as a “trade name” in Hawaii, is acquired mainly by adopting and using it.
+In Hawaii, ownership of a DBA, which is referred to as a “trade name” Hawaii, is acquired mainly by adopting and using it.

 5: Register your Hawaii company, open financial accounts, and get business insurance